You've heard it all before.

 You know what I'm talking about, right?

-I would commit to Jim Kwik's advice about drinking more water
+Listen to Jim Kwik on drinking more water

 But follow through was rare, and results even rarer